 What sets Steinbrecher And Associates apart?

 Would you have job applicants or employee candidates for a promotion take a self-opinion survey to measure their IQ?
 Of course you wouldn’t, and yet this is precisely how the vast majority of consulting firms will assess the Emotional Intelligence of your leaders!
+So that they are able to start coaching emotional intelligence.
 In study after study, behavioral scientists have shown that people are very poor judges of their own intellectual abilities, both cognitive and emotional.
 Unlike other consulting firms, we do not rely on instruments that simply measure self-reported opinions about one’s Emotional intelligence.
 Instead, we rely exclusively on an ability-based assessment of Emotional Intelligence.

 Emotional Intelligence represents very real, measurable differences in mental ability between leaders to recognize, assimilate, and regulate their emotions across a wide range of social situations.
 The entire spectrum of emotions that leaders publicly express, all carry the potential to alter the thoughts and feelings of employees, and only some of this impact is beneficial.